Solutions of the Klein-Gordon equation in an infinite square-well potential with a moving wall

-{\bf Summary~and~conclusions.}~-- Exact solutions of the Schr\"odinger and Klein-Gordon equations in a domain with time-dependent boundaries are difficult to obtain \cite{DR69,MD91,DMP95,Rya72,Koe12}.
+{\bf Summary~and~conclusions.}~-- Exact solutions of the Schr\"odinger and Klein-Gordon equations in a domain with time-dependent boundaries are notoriously difficult to obtain.
+Although solutions for the Schr\"odinger equation and also for the d'Alembert equation in a domain with special types of boundary movements are known, this was not the case for the Klein-Gordon equation.
 With this letter, we contribute an infinite set of orthogonal exact solutions to the one-dimensional Klein-Gordon equation in an infinite square-well with one wall moving at a constant velocity.
 These solutions are obtained employing a simple transformation to hyperbolic space.
 We furthermore investigated numerically the properties of a massless relativistic wavepacket bouncing off the moving walls in flat and off the static walls in hyperbolic space, and in the former case observed the expected redshift.
 Although the scope of this article was intended to be limited to a domain with one wall moving at constant speed, it would nevertheless be of interest to generalize these results to domains with more arbitrarily moving walls.